 SLANT: An interview with Aaron Schuman, by Federica Chiocchetti

 Federica Chiocchetti: First and foremost thank you so much Aaron for letting us premiere your new exciting body of work, SLANT, on the Photocaptionist, we are very honoured.
 Sometimes working under graphic design constraints of a website allows us to eviscerate the connection between different elements in a project.
 What we see here is a specific sequence of triptychs that you kindly crafted for the Photocaptionist.
-We first encounter, on the left-hand side, black and white photographs that you made within twenty miles of Amherst, Massachusetts, this very summer 2017, in subtle response to a number of wonderfully bizarre ‘Police Reports’, which you collected – with the help of a special assistant – from the weekly local newspaper, the Amherst Bulletin between 2014 and 2017.
+We first encounter, on the left-hand side, black and white photographs that you made within twenty miles of Amherst, Massachusetts, the summer 2017, in subtle response to a number of wonderfully bizarre ‘Police Reports’, which you collected – with the help of a special assistant – from the weekly local newspaper, the Amherst Bulletin between 2014 and 2017.
 These photo-text diptychs are in turn associated, also very subtly, with Emily Dickinson’s poem, Tell all the Truth but tell it slant.
 Could you please reveal to our dear readers how these elements relate to each other, and in general tell us a bit more about the genesis of your project?

 Aaron Schuman: Well, firstly, thank you so much for featuring the work on the Photocaptionist; I feel very honoured as well!
 This project really began during a short visit to my parent’s house – in Amherst, Massachusetts – in the summer of 2014.
 One morning, I saw a copy of the weekly newspaper, the Amherst Bulletin, on their coffee table, and picked it up just to see what was going on around town.
 As I went through the various articles, I discovered a section entitled ‘Police Reports’, where various arrests were listed, and where the weekly activities of the local police were reported.